lunduniversity/reqeng-phd-course/2024/seminar4-notes.md

 ## Preparations for Seminar 5

-* Labs with reqT: modeling, prioritization, release planning
+* Prepare labs with reqT: modeling, prioritization, release planning
   * Rushali, John, Konstantin: skim read lab instruction and reqT tutorial (old version 3)
   * Matthias prepares a summary and discussion of lessens learned from lab supervision of MSc students.
 What did the students do?
 What did the students learn?
 WHat to think about as a supervisor of the RE labs?
   * Björn gives intro to the new version 4 of reqT with a new metamodel eDSL for Scala 3 and help you prepare you to do the labs post seminar.